anumkhanit/azure-wireshark-network-protocols/README.md

 - Filter for DHCP Traffic

-   - In Wireshark, filter to show only DHCP traffic `bootp` on the search bar
+   - In Wireshark, filter to show only DHCP traffic on the search bar

 - Renew IP Address